WordPress Features Explained – WordPress Themes

 A responsive theme allows a website to automatically readjust itself to display smoothly across different monitor sizes and screen resolutions, as well as different platforms (e.g. computers, tablets, mobile devices) …

-A responsive theme is also optimized for each platform.
+A responsive theme is also optimised for each platform.
 Users can navigate, read and load a site on different devices without having to resize anything, or requiring the website owner to install additional themes.

 Now that you understand WordPress themes a little better, let’s show you where to find great WordPress themes for your website.